 Injured lower leg nerves can be due to problems at the spine, or metabolic conditions such as diabetes.
 Nerves within the spine and spinal canal are treated by orthopedic surgeons and neurosurgeons.
 Some nerve conditions consist of problems of the nerves both as they exit the spine and also in the periphery.
 You may need for than one type of physician to evaluate your nerve problem, including a plastic surgeon, a neurologist, a spine physician, and your internist to address all of the potential problems.

 The Facial nerve controls all Facial expressions, including the important function of smiling.
 Injury to the Facial nerve can occur after surgeries to remove tumors, after some illnesses such as Bell's palsy, from birth trauma or congenital deficits, or from trauma to the area near the cheek.
 Some Facial nerve injuries can be repaired by finding the cut nerve ends and using nerve grafts to restore the lost function.
 Nerve injuries over 9-12 months in age are more difficult to repair.
 In order to restore a smile, both new nerves and muscles must be transferred to the cheek in a delicate 6-hour procedure.
 Ask you physician if you are a candidate for a procedure to restore Facial nerve function.

 More about Dr. Dumanian

-Dr. Dumanian has more than 20 years of experience performing reconstructive and cosmetic surgery in Chicago.
-In addition to performing reconstructive nerve surgery, he is a well-known Chicago breast reconstruction, abdominal hernia repair and reconstructive hand surgery provider.
-He is also frequently visited by patients seeking aesthetic improvements, such as facelift, eyelid lift and tummy tuck Chicago patients.
+Dr. Dumanian has more than 20 years of experience performing reconstructive and cosmetic surgery.
+In addition to performing reconstructive nerve surgery, he is a well-known breast reconstruction, abdominal hernia repair and reconstructive hand surgery provider.